 - Don’t leave valuables on display that can be seen through the downstairs windows (e.g. don’t leave your laptop on the coffee table).

-- Secure any small or high-value items in a safe (secured properly to the floor) or in a bank vault.
+- Secure any small or high-value items and documents in a safe / fireproof box (secured properly to the floor) or in a bank vault.

 - Mark all your property with your postcode and house number.
 You can register your property for free with Immobilise.